Digital & Tech Glossary

 Neural Interface Design

-The creation of user interfaces that interpret brain signals or neural patterns to control digital systems and applications.
+The creation of user interfaces that interpret brain signals to control digital systems, enabling hands-free interaction for accessibility and efficiency.

 O